CLEP / Principles of Marketing

 Explanation: A company cannot roll out a major campaign without considering current inventory levels, projected manufacturing levels, and how pricing will affect retailers.
 This strategy will lead to empty shelves and very angry customers!

-Correct Answer: B. Marketing cigarettes to children
+Correct Answer: D. Marketing cigarettes to children

 Explanation: It is very unethical to market dangerous products to young children.
 One might also argue that it is inappropriate to market dangerous products to anyone!
 However, there are always going to be legal, yet dangerous products available in the market.